electrodude/vui/README.md

 ## Features

-* Basic Vim-like commands, modes, cmdline, and macros
+* Basic Vim-like features
+  * modes
+  * cmdlines
+    * line editing
+    * register insertion
+    * separate history per cmdline definition
-  * each cmdline type has its own history
+    * cmdline parser
   * showcmd
   * count
+  * macros
 * UTF-8 support (sort of)
-  * allows states to pretend they have more than 256 transitions by converting input Unicode codepoints to UTF-8 first
+  * allows states to pretend they have more than 256 transitions by converting input Unicode codepoints to UTF-8 strings first
 * Contains general-purpose deterministic finite state machine library
   * can be used independently of vui, although they are currently part of the same library
+  * uses mark-sweep garbage collector for cleanup
+  * can output (pretty unreadable) Graphviz representation of a state machine

 ## Planned/Under Development Features

 * fragments and combinators
   * function to create a fragment from a regexp
 * DFA-based parser for cmdline and other things
+  * currently used by `vuitest` to unescape arguments to `:map`
+  * I've only tried it with regular languages so far, but I think it will eventually be able to parse any deterministic context-free language
+* saving and loading state machines to disk

 ## Demo
 vui comes with a ncurses-based demo in `vuitest.c`.
-Clone or download the repository and run `make vuitest && ./vuitest` in one terminal and `tail -f log` in another.
+Clone or download the repository, `cd` into it, and run `make vuitest && ./vuitest`.
+As you push keys, text will appear in window.
+The same text is appended to a file `log`, if you want to scroll back.

 `:q<Enter>`, `Q`, and `ZZ` all quit.  `:` and `/` enter Vi-like command and search modes.
 Search mode does nothing (other than make a log entry), but command mode has some commands:
 * `:q`: quit